Ibexian/EastMeetsKitchen/_posts/2016-03-21-chinese-bbq-pork-cha-siu.md

 ### Directions

 1. Mix together the marinade ingredients until smooth.
 2. In a ziplock bag, place pork and marinade together.
-Refrigerate for 4 hours or up a day.
+Refrigerate for 4 hours or up to a day.
 3. Preheat oven to 350 degrees Fahrenheit.
 4. Place pork on a sheet pan lined with aluminum foil.
 Bake for 30 minutes.
 5. With a brush, baste pork on both sides.
 Bake for an additional 20 minutes and baste again.
 6. Turn oven to broil.
 Broil meat for an additional 6-7 minutes, until crust browns slightly.
-7. Cool and slice to serve.
+7. Cool and let rest for 15 minutes.
+Slice to serve.

 </figure>